frnmst/Adaptive-MCMC/README.md

 # Adaptive-MCMC

 - original repository: https://github.com/arunwise/Adaptive-MCMC
+- direct comparision between the adaptive and non adaptive version of the programs.
+These will be then compared with the mh and gibbs versions.
 - new files:
-  - tests.P: the experiments file.
+  - `tests.P`: the experiments file.
-  - startup_experiments.P: run experiments with the specified parameters.
+  - `startup_experiments.P`: run experiments with the specified parameters.

 ## Running